customink/activerecord-aurora-serverless-adapter/README.md

 1. Docker Installed
 2. AWS Account Configured

-These commands will use Docker to setup a node runtime leveraging [AWD CDK](https://github.com/aws/aws-cdk) to deploy a Aurora Serverless stack.
+These commands will use Docker to setup a node runtime leveraging [AWD CDK](https://github.com/aws/aws-cdk) to deploy an Aurora Serverless stack.
 Note, you may be to use/set `AWS_PROFILE` for the deploy command.

 ```s
 $ ./bin/bootstrap